Clash of the Titans

 Plot

-King Acrisius of Argos imprisons his daughter Danaë, jealous of her beauty.
-When the god Zeus impregnates her, Acrisius banishes his daughter and his newborn grandson Perseus to sea in a wooden chest.
+King Acrisius of Argos imprisons his daughter Danaë, trying to prevent a prophecy that her child will bring about his demise.
+When the god Zeus impregnates Danaë, Acrisius banishes her and her newborn son Perseus to sea in a wooden chest.
 In retribution, Zeus kills Acrisius and orders Poseidon to release the last of the Titans, a gigantic sea monster called the Kraken, to destroy Argos.
 Danaë and Perseus safely float to the island of Seriphos, where Perseus grows to adulthood.

 More details